Straight teeth aren’t just very attractive, they’re healthy, too

 Linking the retainer to the smartphone is also ideal because people who are most likely to have undergone orthodontic treatment, teens and young adults, are also the heaviest smartphone users.
 About 70% of teens and about 79% of young adults use smartphones.
 Since Americans spend an average of 4.7 hours using their smartphones, and many check their phones last thing before bed, first thing in the morning, or even in the middle of the night, having the smartphone remind people about their retainer seems an ideal solution.

 If you are considering braces in Los Gatos, it’s possible this retainer will be available to help you maintain your results.
-To learn more about your braces procedure, please call (408) 354-5600 for a consultation with a cosmetic dentist at Top Down Dental.
+To learn more about your braces procedure or neuromuscular orthodontics, please call (408) 354-5600 for a consultation with a cosmetic dentist at Top Down Dental.